 As you know, January 1st of each year is significant for homeowners, investors, and purchasers alike because it’s the day property taxes come due.
 Here in Georgia, when your taxes come due, the county tax commissioner gets an automatic lien against your property to secure the payment of your property taxes.
 If you don’t pay, that lien attaches to your property.

-Once your property taxes become “past due,” if you continue to fail to pay them, the tax commissioner will start foreclosure proceedings.
-This means that the tax commissioner will foreclose on your home and it will be sold at public auction to pay what you owe in back taxes.
+Once your property taxes become “past due” and payments continue to be delinquent, the tax commissioner can start foreclosure proceedings.
+This means the commissioner can foreclose on your property and can sell it at public auction to pay what is owed in property taxes.

-Once the tax commissioner has “levied” upon your property (i.e., started the foreclosure proceedings), the additional levy costs and fees are added to the delinquent account—increasing what you owe.
-Only certified funds are accepted as payment and everything you owe must be paid in full.
-If you can’t pay, the property will proceed to tax sale.
+Once the tax commissioner has “levied” upon the property (i.e., started the foreclosure proceedings), the additional levy costs and fees are added to the delinquent account, increasing what’s owed.
+Only certified funds are accepted from the delinquent property owner as payment, and everything owed must be paid in full.
+If it cannot be paid, the property will proceed to tax sale.

-Once a property is earmarked for tax sale, more costs are added to the delinquent account – for title research, advertising and other necessary actions.
-At this point, you still have the option to pay everything—all applicable taxes, costs and fees— with certified funds— to prevent your property from going to sale.
+Once a property is earmarked for tax sale, more costs are added to the delinquent account for title research, advertising, and other necessary actions.
+At this point, the original owner still has the option to pay everything – all applicable taxes, costs and fees – with certified funds to prevent the property from going to auction.

-If you can’t pay the full amount, the property will be sold at auction to the highest bidder for the amount of unpaid taxes (plus fees and other costs) that you owe.
+If the full amount cannot be paid, the auction will proceed, and the highest bidder for the amount of unpaid taxes (plus fees and other costs) becomes the new owner.

 But it’s not over yet.

-The property may be sold, but that does not mean that the tax sale purchaser has free and clear title to your home.
-This is because in Georgia, the former owner of the property has 12 months after the tax sale to reimburse the purchaser for the amount the purchaser paid at the tax sale (in addition to other costs) to reclaim the home.
+The property may be sold, but that does not mean the tax sale purchaser has free and clear title.
+This is because, in Georgia, the former owner has 12 months after the tax sale to reimburse the purchaser for the amount the purchaser paid at the tax sale (in addition to other costs and penalties, typically a 20% penalty) to reclaim their home.